Do you love to find unique experiences when you visit a popular destination?

 One of the Historic Gatlinburg Inn’s claims to fame was that the famous song “Rocky Top” was written in room 388 by Felice and Boudleaux Bryant in 1967.

 Sleep in a Game-Themed Mansion at Go Lodge

-The 17 room game-themed mansion sleeps 20 and is so much fun for adults and kids.
-The Go Lodge is one of the best places to stay if you have a large, multi-gen group who loves games of all types.
+The 17-room game-themed mansion sleeps 20 and is so much fun for adults and kids.
+The Go Lodge is one of the best places to stay if you have a large, multi-gen group that loves games of all types.

 The Go Lodge, encompassing over 6,000 square feet, is located within close proximity to the Great Smoky Arts and Crafts Community and the drive to downtown Gatlinburg takes less than 15 minutes.

 Go Lodge doesn’t have an outdoor pool or hot tub but there are attractions in the area where you can cool off.